Azure/data-api-builder/docs/running-using-dab-cli.md

 dab start --LogLevel 0
 ```

-This will log the information as follow:
+This will log the information as follows:

 - At startup
   - what configuration file is being used (Level: Information)